Improving Soil

 Drainage and aeration is improved by soil amendments, but there must be some place for the water to go.
 Yards should be graded so surface water drains off.
 Drainage sensitive plants such as Japanese maples, daphne, heather and tulips should be planted on a mound at least a foot tall or on a slope.
 Vegetables are best grown in raised beds, which provide better drainage and warmer soil in the spring for an earlier start.

-In mostly flat yards, subsurface drainage might have to be provided.
+In mostly flat Soil Drainage Pipe yards, subsurface drainage might have to be provided.
 Perforated plastic drainpipe can be buried about a foot deep.
 It is important that drainpipes slope evenly so dirt does not clog up the low spots.
 Drain pipes can drain onto the street or into down spouts if allowed by local building codes.

 Aeration can be improved on existing lawns and beds without tearing up the soil.
 Sod core aerators cut out plugs of soil and leave holes about six inches apart and four inches deep.
 Root feeders can be used around trees and shrubs to create holes eighteen inches deep.
 These holes allow air and water to quickly penetrate deep into the soil.
 The holes will stay open much longer if sand or Profile Soil Conditioner is raked into the holes to fill them.